Reference-Free Evaluation of Taxonomies: Methodology

-The SP metric has the property that it disregards the hierarchical nature of taxonomies.
-It essentially treats groups of leaves as clusters, but does not consider that they could be nested in a hierarchical structure.\ We expect SP to be insensitive to Mutation 2 (Fig. \ref{fig:sp_toy_1}) since it only looks at groups of leaf concepts to calculate a score and in Mutation 2, only non-leaf concepts, but not leaves, are changed.
+\citet{https://doi.org/10.1111/exsy.13098} propose \gls{SP} as a robustness metric that measures the rate of intruders in groups of siblings.\ They check if the minimum inter-group similarity is larger than the minimum extra-group similarity and average over all groups (see App. \ref{app:sec:semprox}).\ The SP metric disregards the hierarchical nature of taxonomies.
+It essentially treats groups of leaves as clusters, but does not consider that they could be nested in a hierarchical structure.\ We expect SP to be insensitive to misclassifications of non-leaf nodes (Fig. \ref{fig:sp_toy_1}) since it only looks at groups of leaf concepts to calculate a score.

-To mitigate this, we propose \textit{\gls{CSC}} to measure robustness based on the assumption that the semantic distance between concept terms and their taxonomic distance should correlate.\ We measure the \acrlong{WPS} $W_{c_i c_j}$ between concepts $c_i$ and $c_j$ using the paths from the root to the concepts (Eq. \ref{eq:wps}).
-Next, for each concept in the taxonomy, we define its semantic representation as the embedding of the concept description.\ Our \gls{CSC} score is the Kendall rank correlation $\tau(.)$ of the semantic (cosine) similarity $S_{c_i c_j}$ between concept representations and the taxonomic similarity $W_{c_i c_j}$.
-Thus, we make the assumption, that the relationship between taxonomic and semantic similarity is monotonically increasing, i.e if semantic similarity increases, so does taxonomic similarity.
+To mitigate this, we propose \textit{\gls{CSC}}, which is based on the assumption that the semantic distance between concepts and their taxonomic distance should correlate.\ We measure the \acrshort{WPS}, $W_{c_i c_j}$, between concepts $c_i$ and $c_j$ using the paths from the root to the concepts~(Eq.~\ref{eq:wps}).
+Next, for each concept in the taxonomy, we define its semantic representation as the embedding of the concept description.\ Our \gls{CSC} score is the Kendall rank correlation $\tau(.)$ of the semantic (cosine) similarity $S_{c_i c_j}$ between concept representations and the taxonomic similarity $W_{c_i c_j}$ (Eq. \ref{eq:cdc}).
+Thus, we assume that the relationship between taxonomic and semantic similarity is monotonically increasing in a sensible taxonomy, i.e. if semantic similarity increases, so does taxonomic similarity.
+We calculate Kendall’s $\tau$ using all pairs of concepts in the taxonomy (exhaustively).

 \begin{small}

 \end{small}